SwiftStrike24/vibetranscribe/README.md

 5. **Global Keyboard Shortcuts**: Enables system-wide control

 The application flow:
+1. User selects their preferred microphone
-1. User activates recording with keyboard shortcut
+2. User activates recording with keyboard shortcut
-2. Sleek UI shows recording status with animated visualizer
+3. Sleek UI shows recording status with animated visualizer above the controls
-3. Upon stopping, audio is sent to OpenAI's Whisper API
+4. Upon stopping, audio is sent to OpenAI's Whisper API
-4. Transcribed text appears with a typing animation
+5. Transcribed text appears with a typing animation
-5. Text is automatically copied to clipboard for immediate use
+6. Text is automatically copied to clipboard for immediate use

 ## Project Structure